Templestowe Lower: Points of interest

 Lower Templestowe has one shopping centre, Macedon Square and Macedon Plaza.
 Templestowe Hotel, despite the name, is actually located in Lower Templestowe.

 Lower Templestowe boasts two parks by the Yarra River, Birrarung Park and Finns Reserve.
 Both parks offer walking tracks, and access to the river for swimming and rafting.

 Education

-Lower Templestowe has 2 government primary schools; Templestowe Valley Primary School and Templestowe Heights Primary School, as well as a Catholic primary school; St Kevin's.
-There is also a secondary college; Templestowe College.
+Lower Templestowe has 2 government primary schools, Templestowe Valley Primary School and Templestowe Heights Primary School, as well as a Catholic primary school, St Kevin's.
+There is also a high school, Templestowe College.

 Transport

 Like all other suburbs in the Local Government Area of Manningham, Lower Templestowe does not have any tram or train services.
 Lower Templestowe is served solely by buses in terms of public transport.

 Lower Templestowe's main roads include High Street, Lynwood Parade, Thompsons Road, Manningham Road and Williamsons Road.